realKarthikNair/phone-configs/GSI/A13_GSI.md

     1. If you want Double tap to wake, go to Oppo features > Enable DT2W
     2. To fix bluetooth
-        - Go to Misc features > AUDIO > Use System Wide BT HAL, and
+        - Go to Misc features > AUDIO > Use System Wide BT HAL
-        - Go to Misc features > AUDIO > Bluetooth workarounds > Mediatek
     3. To fix 3.5 mm audio jack
         - Go to Misc features > AUDIO > Use alternate way to detect headsets
     4. To fix status bar top-right padding